StChiotis/stchiotis/README.md

 # 👋 Hi, I'm Stelios (Stylianos)

-🚀 **Engineering for companies that weren't built for tech · Writing the playbook as I go**
+🚀 **Reshapes systems · Questions the defaults · Writes the playbook**

 I'm an engineer who reshapes systems inside companies that weren't built for tech — and writes the playbook as I go.